 You normally have different options to choose from for your base, and an asphalt contractor such as NK Asphalt will be able to advise you on the best option:

-- Lay the asphalt on top of your existing driveway.
-This option is only possible if the existing driveway is in very good condition and if the higher paver level doesn’t affect other structures such as fences, gates and floors.
+- Lay the asphalt on top of your old existing bitumen or asphalt driveway.
+This option is possible if the existing driveway is in reasonable condition and if the higher finished level doesn’t affect other structures such as fences, gates and paths etc.

 - Lay the asphalt directly on the soil.
-The asphalt company will remove the existing driveway (if any) and compact the existing soil.
-This option can be the most cost-effective but it can also be less durable, depending on whether the existing soil can drain well or not.
+The asphalt company will remove the excess material from the existing driveway (if any) and compact the existing soil, followed by a new layer of roadbase, gravel or limestone.

 - Lay the asphalt on top of an aggregate base.
-The asphalt company will remove the existing driveway (if any) and add a 15-20cm layer of compacted aggregate underneath the asphalt.
-This is often the preferred option and guarantees more durability because it is independent of external factors (such as original soil and existing driveway).
+The asphalt company will remove the existing driveway (if any) and add a 100 – 200mm layer of compacted aggregate underneath the asphalt.
+The thickness varies to suit the local ground conditions.
+This is an option and guarantees better durability because it isn’t affected as much by external factors (such as original soil and existing driveway).

 How Long Does It Take To Install An Asphalt Driveway?